zy-yao/Biography/content/home/experience.md

   location = "Hangzhou, China"
   date_start = "2018-07-01"
   date_end = "2018-09-01"
   description = """I worked as an intern in my sister's start-up.
-Participated in the company's operations, like administration, marketing and finance affairs"""
+Participated in the company's operations, like administration, marketing and finance affairs."""

 [[experience]]